jbstanley2004/split-payments-website/mcp/README.md

 ## What you get
 - **HTTP MCP server** with tools to load, update, and reset onboarding/profile data.
 - **Widget template** served as `text/html+skybridge` so it renders inline in ChatGPT.
-- **Shared state model** that keeps onboarding and Portal profile answers in sync.
+- **Shared state model** that reads/writes the real Portal `applications/{uid}` documents in Firestore so answers stay in sync with the dashboard.

 ## Project layout
 - `server.mjs` – MCP server that registers the widget resource and three tools.
-- `profile-state.mjs` – In-memory store for onboarding/profile fields and helper summarization.
+- `profile-state.mjs` – Firestore-backed helpers that map the five Portal business profile sections to the `applications/{uid}` document shape.
-- `widget/profile-onboarding.html` – Vanilla JS widget that renders the wizard in chat and calls tools for updates.
+- `widget/profile-onboarding.html` – Vanilla JS widget that renders the wizard in chat, handles Firebase auth (sign-in/up), and calls tools for updates.

 ## Running locally
 1. Install dependencies in this subproject: